 - Torn Cartilage or Torn Meniscus

 When people talk about torn knee cartilage, they are usually referring to a torn meniscus.
-The mensicus is a tough, rubbery cartilage that is attached to the knee’s ligaments.
-The meniscus acts like a shock absorber.
+The meniscus is a tough rubbery cartilage that is attached to the knee’s ligaments.
+The meniscus acts as a shock absorber.
 In athletic activities, tears in the meniscus can occur when twisting, cutting, pivoting, decelerating, or being tackled.
 Direct contact is often involved.

 - Patella And Quadriceps Tendinitis.

 This refers to inflammation of the patella (kneecap) tendon and the quadriceps tendon respectively.
 Athletes who do a lot of jumping and sports may feel knee pain after running at the front of the knee.
-The knee pain is usually worsen with activities such as sprinting, jumping and stair climbing.
+The knee pain usually worsens with activities such as sprinting, jumping and stair climbing.
 Rest and physiotherapy helps.
-In our practice, we use a lot of RSWT (radial shockwave therapy) to treat both forms of tendinits with good results.
-In chronic cases that are resistant to RSWT or physiotherapy, we offer platelet rich plasma (PRP) injections to the diseased tendon to promote healing.
+In our practice, we use a lot of RSWT (radial shockwave therapy) to treat both forms of tendinitis with good results.
+In chronic cases that are resistant to RSWT or physiotherapy, we offer platelet-rich plasma (PRP) injections to the diseased tendon to promote healing.